captn-nick/MSFS-Mod-Selector/README.md

 * **Error.050**: Found mods with corrupted directory structure: Each mod sub-folder must contain a manifest.json file on the first level of its folder hierarchy.
 If this is not the case, this was typically the result of the mod being incorrectly ZIPped / unzipped, i.e. with surplus directories.
 Make sure the directory structure for all mods is correct.
 Note that some mods may actually consist of more than one MSFS mod directory!
 In that case, you need to register each of these directories as individual mods in mods.txt.
 * **Error.100**: General mods.txt line read error: Mod Selector cannot read an invidual line in your mods.txt file.
 Make sure the line corresponds exactly to the format described in “Adding a mod”.
 If you are sure it does, this is possibly a bug.
 Please report it by opening an issue.
 * **Error.101**: mods.txt line information read error: Mod Selector can read an invidual line in your mods.txt file, but it can’t interpret a critical piece of information.
 Make sure the line corresponds exactly to the format described in “Adding a mod”.
 If you are sure it does, this is possibly a bug.
 Please report it by opening an issue.
+* **Error.110**: Duplicate mod definition found: Mod Selector found two entries with the name mod name in mods.txt.
+Remove one of the duplicates.
+* **Error.111**: Inconsistent mod information found: Mod Selector found two entries in mods.txt which contradict each other.
+This can be e.g. because the two use the same city, but belong to a different country / continent.
+Correct the entries in question.
+Note that city names must be unique among all countries and continents.

 ## Starting from the command line
 Instead of double-clicking on the program file, you can start the program from the command line / PowerShell with